 If you want to lock your Nest:

-• Tap the Settings icon, scroll to the bottom and tap on Lock.
+• Press the Settings icon, scroll to the bottom and find Lock.

-• Enter a 4-digit pin number you can remember, and do so twice.
+• Enter a 4-digit pin number you can remember, and then enter it twice.

-• If locking in Heat or Cool mode, fine-tune your maximum and minimum temperature range and then press Lock at the bottom of the screen.
+• For locking a Nest in Heat or Cool mode, fine-tune your maximum and minimum temperature range before tapping Lock at the bottom of the screen.

 For unlocking it, open the settings and choose Unlock.
-As soon as you've provided your 4-digit pin, your device will be unlocked.
+After you've entered the 4-digit pin, your device will be unlocked.

-8. How to Control a Nest Thermostat from a Phone
+8. Adjusting a Nest Thermostat from a Phone

-Nest thermostats can be controlled by your Google Home app, which can be accessed from your phone or other smart device, including a computer.
+Nest thermostats can be controlled by your Google Home app, accessible through your phone or other smart device, including a computer.
 Other versions of Nest, including the Nest Thermostat E and Nest Learning Thermostat, are also compatible with remote control via the Nest app.

-Before you can control a Nest on your phone with Google Home or the Nest app, you need to follow a few steps:
+Before you can control a Nest on your phone with Google Home or the Nest app, there are a few steps to complete first:

 • Download the Google Home app or, if you have an advanced model, the Nest app to your phone.